Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Utility/warning.md

 `void warning(string format, ...)`

 Reports a custom runtime VEX warning.
-This uses the same format string syntax as [printf](printf.html "Prints values to the console which started the VEX program.").
+This uses the same format string syntax as [printf](printf.html) () ("Prints values to the console which started the VEX program.").

-If something is so problematic that there is no acceptable fallback behavior, it may be worth reporting an [error](error.html "Reports a custom runtime VEX error."), instead of a warning.
+If something is so problematic that there is no acceptable fallback behavior, it may be worth reporting an [error](error.html) () ("Reports a custom runtime VEX error."), instead of a warning.

 ::: info Note